learn-co-curriculum/dsc-derivatives-intro/README.md

 ![png](index_files/index_15_0.png)

 The graph above helps us see how distance changes in relation to time, or in other words speed.
-So here, when we ask about **rate of change** (which is the core concept behind derivatives), we're basically asking how fast our is jogger traveling!
+So here, when we ask about the **rate of change** (which is the core concept behind derivatives), we're basically asking how fast our is jogger traveling!

 ## Calculating the rate of change